jchatel/quickmail-next-docs/teams-and-agencies/managing-team-members.md

 **Q: Can I limit my team member's activity?**

-A: That is not possible yet.
-If you need this feature, send an email to support@quickmail.io explaining your use case.
-The workaround for now is to add them as guests instead.
+A: There's currently no option to limit your team member's activity.
+The workaround for now is to add them as guests instead to temporarily add/remove edit access.

 **Q: Why can't I generate an invite link?**